Diljeet17/WeatherShopper_QA/README.md

 5. On Checkout page, verify details of items like Item Name & Price from step 3.
 Also, verify Total Amount is displayed as actual total of both the items.
 6. Click on ‘Pay with Card’ button, pop up window will be displayed asking Email & Credit Card details.
 7. After entering details from step 6, click on Pay button.
 8. Confirmation page is displayed with success message “Your payment was successful.
 You should receive a follow-up call from our sales team.”
+As website information says there are 5% chances there can be failures after payment, so in this case Assertion will fail & test case will fail eventually.

 How to run automated test case: Right click on ‘testing.xml’ file -> Run As -> TestNG Suite.